 - Ask your oral health professional how often you should have a dental check-up.

-- Wear a mouthguard when you train for and play sports where your teeth could get damaged.
+- Wear a mouthguard when you train for and play sports where your teeth could get damaged (for example football, rugby, soccer, basketball, netball, water polo or hockey).

 - Quit smoking to improve your oral health and general health.